• Learn Affiliate Marketing

 The big product for Filmmaking Stuff is a membership program that costs $97 per month or $997 per year.
 It includes hours of video training.
 There’s also a bi-weekly online ‘mastermind’ call in which customers can ask their questions to industry professionals.

-The membership program includes screenwriting and developing ideas, but then it moves on to funding a film, production, marketing and distribution.
+The membership program includes screenwriting and developing ideas, but then it moves on to funding a film, production, marketing, and distribution.
 For screenwriters who are interested in the entire process, this could be a great resource.
-Others could pick and choose the videos they watch and the trainings they want to attend.
+Others could pick and choose the videos they watch and the training they want to attend.

 The company also offers private coaching services, but the fees aren’t listed on the website.
 The affiliate program for Filmmaking Stuff is handled by ClickBank.